Protect Your Rights And Increase Your Chance Of Getting Paid

 A number of problems can arise when a Contractors Lien is filed against your property.
 You may have to pay twice for the same work.
 You may be unable to sell, mortgage or refinance your property.
 A foreclosure suit may be filed and the property sold by court order to satisfy the debt.
 If a mechanics Lien is filed against your property, Contact The Law Offices of Frederick A. Lurie and we can help determine if the Lien is valid and enforceable.

 How can you protect yourself?
 Property owners can avoid Liens by insisting on proper documentation when signing construction contracts and before issuing any payments.
 Whether using a construction escrow or managing your own payments, obtaining contractors statements and lien waivers can be critical in preventing Liens on your property.
-Contact us and we can review contracts and help design or review documents to help you avoid enforceable Liens.
+Contact us and a Chicago mechanics lien attorney can review contracts and help design or review documents to help you avoid enforceable Liens.